Redistribution of income through government transfers

 The quintile share ratio shows a far more equal distribution of income after government transfers (disposable income) compared with the income before government transfers (primary income).
 This is in line with social security policy which is intended to even out the unequal distribution of income gained on the (labour and capital) markets through taxes and social transfer benefits.

 The development of the quintile share ratio since 1998 shows no substantial change globally considered and taking into account the somewhat wide confidence intervals.
-As regards disposable income, there was a slight downward trend in inequality until 2001 whereas inequality increased in the years 2003 to 2007 and 2009 to 2013.
-Since 2013, the trend has been a slight decline in inequality, but it is included in the statistical variation range.
-T,hese trends are far more marked for primary income.
-Rises in inequality in primary income were balanced by government redistribution and therefore only have a minor impact on disposable income.
+Disposable equivalised income tends to show a slight increase in inequality in the years 2003 to 2007 and 2009 to 2013.
+Since 2013, the trend has been slightly downward.
+These trends are far more marked for primary equivalised income.
+However, increases in inequality in this income have only a minor impact on equivalised disposable income, thanks to the government redistribution.

-As for the quintile share ratio, the Gini coefficient also shows a clear reduction in inequality from the mainly market-dependent primary equivalised income to the disposable equivalised income.
-No major variation in inequality has been observed here during the period under observation.
-The trends correspond with those of the quintile share ratio: a slight decrease in inequality up to 2001 and then a slight increase from 2003 to 2007 and from 2009 to 2013, with subsequent stabilisation or tendency towards a slight decline in inequality.
+As for the quintile share ratio, the Gini coefficient shows a clear reduction in inequality from the mainly market-dependent primary equivalised income to the disposable equivalised income.
+Here, too, no major variation in inequality can be observed over the period under consideration.
+The trends correspond with those of the quintile share ratio.